good4something-6/BE-NEWS-PROJECT/README.md

 To connect to these the environment variable PGDATABASE needs to be configured with the code files prior to running the code.
 Or the environment variable NODE_ENV needs to be configured when launching the code.

-The PGDATABASE configuration is available through .env files which are not included in the project and need to be created
+The PGDATABASE configuration is available through .env files which are not included in the project and need to be created.

 ```text
 ----------------